alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/weekly-meetings.md

 (just to keep my pie in the sky brain awake!) - **MS**: not sure what this means, happy to discuss!
 We probably need to have a UX/UI plan for the entire project (as well as merge the recent UX work by REG team.

 # Where I need help
-- Maybe planning a timeline of things listed above, & prioritisation?
+- Maybe planning a timeline of things listed above, & prioritisation? - **MS**: great! let's spend some time next week on this.

 ## 2022-04-19